Skip to main content

 • for their dispute resolutions policy

-• if they've signed up to an independent dispute resolution service
+• if they use an independent dispute resolution service

 You may have to pay a fee if the company decides the landlord is right, or if they think you raised a dispute without a good reason.